Wales, Alaska

-Wales (Kiŋigin, /ik/) is a city of approximately 168 people in the Nome Census Area, Alaska, United States.
+Wales (Kiŋigin, /ik/) is a city in the Nome Census Area, Alaska, United States.
+As of the 2020 census, Wales had a population of 168.
 It is the westernmost city on the North American mainland, although Adak, located on Adak Island, is the westernmost city in Alaska.
 Wales Airport serves Wales with flights on Bering Air and Ravn Alaska to Nome.

 History

 A burial mound from the Birnirk culture (500 to 900 AD) was discovered near Wales and is now a National Historic Landmark.

 In 1827, a Russian Navy report listed the Inupiat villages of "Eidamoo" near the coast and "King-a-ghe" inland in the area.

 In 1890, the American Missionary Association established a mission at the site of present-day Wales.
 In the 1890s, reindeer (domesticated caribou) were brought to the area and in 1894 a reindeer station was established.
 Wales became an important whaling center due to its location along whale migratory routes, and it was the region's largest and most prosperous village, with more than 500 residents.
 Wales is named after Cape Prince of Wales, which itself was named by Captain Cook in 1778.

 The 1918 flu pandemic decimated the population and economy of Wales.

 In 2002 a wind-diesel system became operational.

 On November 9, 2011, the city experienced the 2011 Bering Sea superstorm.
 Wind gusts of 89 mph were recorded in Wales.

 On January 17, 2023, a polar bear entered the community of Wales and chased multiple residents.
 The bear fatally attacked a woman and her 1-year-old son.
 It was shot and killed by a local resident as it mauled the pair.
 This was Alaska's first reported polar bear attack in over 30 years.